-We are pursuing measures to improve tenants' safety and comfort, such as installing AEDs, Disaster stockpiles and placing emergency supplies in the elevators.
+We are pursuing measures to improve tenants' safety and comfort, such as installing AEDs, Disaster stockpiles and placing emergency supplies in the elevators, and enforcing a building-wide no-smoking policy.
 We are also pursuing communication with tenants to increase awareness of health, including posters and notifications on digital signage that recommend using the stairs.